 The abilities of this Trojan may be many.
 From transferring information live about what the user inputs when using online banking to taking screenshots of the PC on demand.

 Cyber-criminals have become increasingly smarter, using Trojan.Downloader type of malware that may also collect information and disable PC security before an actual infection takes place.
 They have also improved their online social engineering skills, using reputable websites such as PayPal, eBay or others as a from to their spam mails.
 Users should be educated always to double check a web link on a computer where they store their important data or to only use such a computer for online banking and nothing else.
 Also, it is important to bear in mind that the home network of the user has to be more secure in order to prevent such intrusions in the first place.
 For that is required to have an advanced anti-malware software that will secure each machine and stop a threat from intruding, not to mention spreading over the network.
 The usage of email clients that contain spam blocking tools is also advisable.

 To be rid of this trojan, it is highly recommended to guide yourself by the step-by-step removal manual outlined after this article.
 It is also important to have an anti-malware scanner that should be regularly updated with definitions against the Telax Banking Trojan.

 - Guide 1: How to Remove Telax 4.7 Banking Trojan from Windows.

-- Guide 2: Get rid of Telax 4.7 Banking Trojan from Mac OS X.
+- Guide 2: Get rid of Telax 4.7 Banking Trojan on Mac OS X.

-- Guide 3: Remove Telax 4.7 Banking Trojan from Google Chrome.
+- Guide 3: Remove Telax 4.7 Banking Trojan in Google Chrome.